 Owls are mysterious creatures to many, as we do not often see them, and only hear them calling at night outside of our homes.
 This 1.5 hour guided hike along the Boardwalk and Sims trail.
-We will talk about the unique adaptations owls have made that allow them to be such capable hunters, and how they use their senses to survive and thrive in the dark.
-We will keep our eyes and ears open and hopefully catch a glimpse or hear one of the many owls that call Congaree National Park home, as well as possibly other nocturnal creatures that might be out in the dark as well.
+You will learn about the unique adaptations owls have made that allow them to be such capable hunters, and how they use their senses to survive and thrive in the dark.
+You should keep your eyes and ears open and hopefully catch a glimpse or hear one of the many owls that call Congaree National Park home, as well as possibly other nocturnal creatures that might be out in the dark as well.

 What to know:

 – Meet at the Harry Hampton Visitor Center at 7:30pm.